Frequently Asked Questions

 How do I know my aquarium will arrive intact?

-Before shipping any order, it is completed strapped down and fully crated.
+Before shipping any order, it is completely strapped down and fully crated.
 We believe in going the extra mile with our packaging.
-Even though it costs us quite a bit more it significantly reduces the likelihood of damage on the way to the customer.
-We ask that you inspect your new aquarium prior to signing for the delivery.
+Even though it costs more, it significantly reduces the likelihood of damage on the way to the customer.
+We ask that you inspect your new aquarium before signing for the delivery.
 If damage is found, do not sign for the package.
 Please contact us for further instructions.

 Back to Top